ovh/docs/pages/web_cloud/web_hosting/cms_manual_installation/guide.en-au.md

 #### Pico

 **Pico** is a lightweight PHP-based CMS, perfect for building websites and blogs.
-It doesn't have a database, so it uses Markdown files to manage content.
-It supports extensions to customize your website.
+It does not require a database but uses Markdown files to manage content.
+It supports extensions to customise your website.

 - Official [Pico] website(https://picocms.org/){.external}